batsa003/videogan/README.md

 Example Generations
 -------------------
 Below are some selected videos during the training of the network.
-Currently, due to hardware, the videos generated are not high-quality.
-It was due to a limitation of processing huge dataset of video data.
-Another possible reason is unnoticed bugs in the implementation could be degrading the model performance.
+Currently, due to hardware limitations, the videos generated are not high-quality.
+Processing huge dataset of videos needs a powerful GPU.
+Also, unnoticed bugs in the implementation could be degrading the results.

 <table><tr><td>
 <img src='https://media.giphy.com/media/l49JN6JV9Evt49NFS/giphy.gif'>